Better Business Bureau warns of scam company claiming to operate out of Greenville

 The words “Built on trust” are displayed in bold print at the center of this an intricate business’ website.

-The “About” section tells the tale of a company called Ellsworth Logistics, a quote “leader in long and short haul” transport with clients from Astrazenica to 3M.
+The “About” section tells the tale of a company called Ellsworth Logistics, a quote “leader in long and short haul” transport with clients from AstraZeneca to 3M.

 “I was like, wow this is awesome,” said Sonia Araiza, who was contacted by the company after they found her resume on a job hunting site.